Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 A higher-than-average number of days on market is a metric to watch over time.
 However, it’s not necessarily a critical sign of an underperforming agent.
 Seasonality generally plays a role in days on market, as will other changing market conditions.

-After considering all relevant factors, a higher-than-average days on market metric may still be a sign that an agent needs support to improve.
+After considering all relevant factors, a higher-than-average days on market metric may still indicate that an agent needs support to improve.

 ➡️ How days on market impact your bottom line